Ah tax. An inevitable topic for my What the F@%K series.

 There are quite a few types of tax, but I’m just going to mention the 5 main ones here::

 Dating back to the Romans, this is the oldest tax of all.
 It’s pretty simple: you earn money, and a portion of that money goes to the HMRC (the gov’).
 If you work in a company, the tax money is deducted before you get your paycheck through a scheme called PAYE (Pay As You Earn).
 If you’re self-employed, you have to fill out a Self-Assessment (that’s us side-hustlers) at the end of the tax year: 5th April.

 As mentioned before, tax rates depend on how much you earn.
 You also get a personal allowance of £11,500 (year 2017/2018) before paying any tax.
 Here’s a snazzy table so you can visualise it better:

 So the first £11,500 you earn are free, the next 33,500 (45,000-11,500) are taxed at a rate of 20%, and so forth.

 National Insurance Contributions

 These contributions are what give us free healthcare (hehe Americans) and give us certain benefits once we retire, i.e. a state pension.
 Once again, these contributions are taken out directly from the PAYE scheme if you work for an employer.
 If self-employed, you have to pay these yourself with your Self Assessment.
-You stop paying once you reach state pension age (it keeps changing but if you’re a university student now your state pension age is likely to be at 68 – here’s a tool to work it out)
+You stop paying once you reach state pension age (the age keeps changing but if you’re in your twenties now your state pension age is likely to be at 68 – here’s a tool to work it out)